Elledykstra/hangman/README.md

 # Hangman App
 An interactive Hangman game with graphics that the user is able to play and guess letters in order to figure out the given word.

-## Project Group Members & Their Primary Responsibilities
+## Project Group Members
 Miles Groussman

-Elle Dykstra: UML Class Diagram
+Elle Dykstra

 Cindy Tra

+## Primary Responsiblities
+Elle: UML Class Diagram

+Cindy: Title, Description, List of Group Members

+Miles: Make Files, GUI Mockup